willytjandra/react-drag-and-drop/README.md

-# React App Template
+# React - Drag-and-Drop

-A basic template to create a React Application with Webpack.
-This template is created based on learning/reading from various sources on the internet.
+Simple file drag-and-drop component.
+For simplicity and learning purpose, the component is built with React and basic HTML input element.
+It is